 Additional Application Requirements:

-12. U.S. physicians must perform a self-query of the National Practitioner Data Bank and submit this sealed report, unopened and in the original envelope mailed from NPDB, to ABPS as part of the application.
+- U.S. physicians must do a self-query of the National Practitioner Data Bank and submit a sealed (unopened envelope) copy of the report as part of the application process.
+For information on performing a self-query of the Bank, go to the website www.npdb-hipdb.hrsa.gov for information.
 All Canadian physicians must request and submit a testament statement from each province in which a license is held, verifying that there have been no disciplinary actions against the applicant.

 Notes on the Limited Time Option

 The following document details the documentation requirements and most frequently asked questions concerning the points system for the limited time eligibility option.
 It also includes the ABOIM Points Summary form that must be used when submitted documentation for this option.

 The ABOIM recommends that the applicant keep a copy of all application documents submitted to the ABPS.